Frequently Asked Questions - for Owners

 Service animals and emotional support animals (ESAs) are a relatively new protected class under federal law.

 Some people with a physical disability have found that a service animal helps them with their condition.
 ESAs support people with emotional or mental disabilities.
-The service animal or ESA is not a "pet" under fair housing, and must be treated the same as any other occupant.
+The service animal or ESA is not a "pet" under fair housing and must be treated the same as any other occupant.

-We work diligently with our tenants to avoid eviction and get tenants with past due rent on a repayment plan.
+We work diligently with our tenants to avoid eviction and get tenants with past-due rent on a repayment plan.
 We have found that communication and respect are usually the best tools for remedying these types of situations.
 Sometimes if the rent is not paid on time then you, the owner, may not receive a check for that month.
-For that reason we recommend Owners keep an extra month's mortgage payment in their bank account.
+For that reason, we recommend Owners keep an extra month's mortgage payment in their bank account.

-Our approach is to treat everyone fairly.
-Security deposits are held by us in a trust account.
-When the tenant moves out, we retain that portion of the deposit necessary to restore the property into a 'rentable condition' except for normal wear and tear.
-Any balance is returned to the tenant.
 'Normal wear and tear' is a vague term that creates confusion.
 If the tenant makes a concerted effort to clean up after themselves and respect the property then we will often give them the benefit of the doubt when it comes to what is 'normal' wear and tear.
 We were once tenants ourselves.

 Most certainly.
 We have helped many landlords get out of a sticky situation with a tenant.
-With over 30 years experience, we are still seeing new things.
+With over 39 years experience, we are still seeing new things.
 But we have developed skill sets we can apply to most situations so things don't get ugly.

 The details of each bill are uploaded on the secure owner portal for viewing 24/7.
 In addition, we send an email confirmation on the 7th along with that month's owner statement, and confirming that the owner check is in process.
-On the owner statement you will see the income and expenses for that accounting period.
+On the owner statement, you will see the income and expenses for that accounting period.

 We do not mail checks.
 Sorry.
 That was last century.
 We use bank-to-bank transfers using the Automated Clearinghouse (ACH) system.
-In 11 years, with thousands of transactions, we have never had a problem.
-Due to the intense security of these transactions, it usually takes several days for the owner check to actually hit the owner bank account.
-(And this is for an on-time rental payment from the tenant.
-Late rental payments can delay this even further.)
-We realize the timing of this bumps up close to the 15th of each month, after which most mortgage companies consider a mortgage payment to be late.
-For this reason, we recommend owners fund their rental account with funds to cover at least one additional mortgage payment.
+In 13 years, with thousands of transactions, we have never had a problem.
+Due to the intense security of these transactions, it usually takes several days for the check to hit the owner's bank account.
+This is for an on-time rental payment from the tenant.
+Late rental payments can delay this further.

 Because of our proprietary tenant screening method, it is extremely rare we have to evict a tenant.
-In fact, we have had just one eviction in 9 years!
+In fact, we have had just one eviction in 13 years!
 Which is why we can offer an Eviction Guarantee -- we'll cover the first $1,000 in legal costs for any eviction.

 We ask that Full Service Property Management, PLLC be added as an additional insured on the property's landlord insurance policy.
 There is typically no extra charge for doing this.
 We require a minimum $300K liability coverage on your Landlord Policy.
 We also require renter's insurance from tenants.